 The Best Neighbourhoods in Edmonton

-Edmonton is a city on the way up, and with some of the best neighbourhoods in Alberta, it could be on the way to becoming Canada’s next great city!
+Edmonton is a city on the way up — it’s quickly becoming one of the most popular places in Alberta, and it could be on the way to becoming Canada’s next greatest city!
+If you’re looking to move here, or even just visit, you’ll want to know what the best neighbourhoods in Edmonton are.

 Whether you’re new to the area or have lived here your whole life, you want your family to put down its roots in a great community perfectly suited to your needs.
 Let’s take a look at some of Edmonton’s most popular neighbourhoods and find out why they make Edmonton such a great place to live.